Boca Juniors, Benfica draw 2-2 in Club World Cup match that includes 3 red cards, 22 fouls

 Referee César Ramos awarded the penalty after a video review for Carlos Palacios' kneeing Otamendi.
 Herrera, who was taken out after 20 minutes, got a red card for protesting the decision.

-Belotti was ejected for a foul when a foot caught Ayrton Costa on the back of the head and Figal for knocking over Florentino.
+Belotti was sent off for a foul when a high kick caught Ayrton Costa on the back of the head and Figal for knocking over Florentino.

 Key moment